 It is up to the national court to write the question for reference.
 After determining that a preliminary ruling is necessary, the national court may invite the parties to make their submissions on the questions to be asked.
-This provides an important opportunity for the parties to influence the way in which the questions are framed before the CJEU.
-In this toolkit, we provide guidance on how lawyers can prepare and suggest draft template questions to the national court.
-Ultimately, it is for the national court to determine the final form and substance of the request.
+This provides an important opportunity for the parties to influence the way in which the questions are framed before the CJEU and lawyers should encore courts to hold a hearing on this issue.